jklof/amigakb/README.md

 - Merged in changes from https://forum.arduino.cc/index.php?topic=139358.90
 - Changed Backslash, Hash and Help key mappings
 - Added reset handling for keyboards without reset line (All supported except A500 keyboard)
-- Removed caps lock special handling (for compensating differences between Amiga and USB keyboard protocols)
+- Made use of the caps lock special handling (for compensating differences between Amiga and USB keyboard protocols) configurable via a jumper (V4 expects key events differently than usual for USB keyboards)

 Building for V4-SA:
 - Use Ardoino IDE v1.6.5-r5 (needed for the changes below - the last version before a refactoring of the USB stack)